Dracaena (lizard)

-The genus Dracaena (romanized form of the Ancient Greek δράκαινα - drakaina, "female dragon"), also called caiman lizards or water tegus, is in the teiid family, along with tegus and ameivas.
-Caiman lizards are found in South America in Ecuador, Colombia, Paraguay, Peru and Brazil.
-These semiaquatic lizards spend a lot of time in the water and inhabit marshes, streams and flooded forests.
+Dracaena (romanized form of the Ancient Greek δράκαινα - drakaina, "female dragon"), is a genus of lizards, also commonly called caiman lizards or water tegus, in the family Teiidae, along with tegus and ameivas.
+Caiman lizards are native to South America, where they are found in Brazil, Colombia, Ecuador, Paraguay, and Peru.
+These semiaquatic lizards spend a lot of time in the water and inhabit marshes, streams, and flooded forests.
 Caiman lizards often bask on branches overhanging the water.